ng-packagr/ng-packagr/README.md

     └── package.json
 ```

-The contents of the secondary `package.json` can be as simple as:
+The contents of `my_package/testing/package.json` can be as simple as:
 ```json
 {
   "ngPackage": {}